Guide for Teams

 There are two parallel competitions associated with the BEST program – the robotics competition and the BEST Award.

 The robotics competition is a high‐energy sports‐like environment but good sportsmanship is essential.
 Student‐driven robots compete against the challenges of the game, not other robots.
 Each year's game theme and playing field is revealed by mid-September.
 Teams all across the country are provided with an identical kit with equipment and parts.
-Teams are also given a set of game specific rules before entering their local competition, then given six weeks to design and build their robot.
+Teams are also given a set of game specific rules before entering their local competition, then given nine weeks to design and build their robot.

-The competition involves four events:
+The competition involves three events:

 What is the cost to participate?